emenendez/gpxutils/README.md

                         apart (meters).
   -o OUTPUT, --output OUTPUT
                         Directory to place output .gpx files.
-  -T, --time            Use time in output filenames (default).
   -t, --no-time         Do not use time in output filenames.
-  -N, --name            Use track/waypoint name in output filenames.
+  -n, --name            Use track/waypoint name in output filenames.
-  -n, --no-name         Do not use track/waypoint name in output filenames
-                        (default).
   -l LENGTH, --max-filename-length LENGTH
                         Truncate output filename to this number of characters.
+  -f [PREFIX], --prefix [PREFIX]
+                        Add a prefix to all files, or prompt if none is specified.
+  -d, --date-directories
+                        Put files in subdirectories by date.
+  -i, --interactive     Prompt to save/discard each track.
   -p, --pause           Prompt the user to press a key before exiting.
 ```